Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Aerial view of the proposed dam structure showing river running through it.

-We will review and consider the comments we receive and prepare a final environmental impact statement for the proposed project.
-We will weigh all comments equally, regardless of the source.
+We will review and consider all the comments we receive and prepare a final environmental impact statement for the proposed project.
+We will weigh all comments equally, regardless of how they were submitted to us (verbal, written or online).

 Background